 Traveling with a baby is difficult.
-Therefore, to make things easy for you, given in this Buzzle write-up are tips which will make your journey easy and enjoyable.
+Therefore, to make things easy for you, here are tips which will make your journey easy and enjoyable.

-Breast-feeding is the best option which can significantly reduce the items you carry to feed your baby.
+Breast-feeding is the best option which can reduce the items you carry to feed your baby.
 Never forget to carry some extra ready-to-feed snack, in case the flight gets delayed.
 Feed your baby before you board the flight.
 Pack boiled water, diluted juice, and baby formula for weaning babies.
-If you can, carry a travel warmer, so that your baby gets warm food.
+Carry a travel warmer, so that your baby gets warm food.